-The increase in commissions in 2003 was principally due to new business production, renewal rate increases and an increase in contingent commissions, all of which aggregated to \$50.9 million and were partially offset by lost business of \$27.0 million.
-The increase in fees in 2003 resulted from new business production and renewal rate increases of approximately \$7.3 million, which was partially offset by lost business of \$2.7 million.
+The increase in commissions for the six-month period ended June 30, 2003 was principally due to new business production, renewal rate increases and an increase in contingent commissions, all of which aggregated to \$104.0 million and were partially offset by lost business of \$55.0 million.
+The increases in fees for the six-month period ended June 30, 2003 resulted from new business production and renewal rate increases of approximately \$19.0 million, which was partially offset by lost business of \$5.0 million.
 Also contributing to the increase in commissions and fees in 2003 were revenues associated with the acquisitions accounted for as purchases that were made in the last 12 months.
-The organic growth in commission and fee revenues in 2003 was 15% compared to 14% in 2002.
+The organic growth in commission and fee revenues for the six-month period ended June 30, 2003 was 14% compared to 15% for the same period in 2002.
 Organic growth represents the increase in revenues before the impact of the 2003 and 2002 acquisitions accounted for as purchases.

-Investment income - fiduciary, which represents interest income earned on cash and restricted funds, was relatively unchanged in 2003 compared to 2002.
+Investment income fiduciary, which represents interest income earned on cash and restricted funds, decreased in 2003 compared to 2002 primarily due to reductions in short-term interest rates.
 While the amount of invested cash has increased, rates of return are at historical lows placing downward pressure on the returns that Gallagher is able to earn.